-If your campaign was showing interesting results for long tail keywords, you might be tempted to jump on these opportunities heavily by building out all those long tail keywords and making lots of tailored ads.
+If your campaign was showing interesting results for long-tail keywords, you might be tempted to jump on these opportunities heavily by building out all those long-tail keywords and making lots of tailored ads.
 Remember your time spent investing in the campaign build is also valuable.
-PPC Hero make an interesting point in their in-depth case study, that despite good CPA for long tail keywords in the campaign, the low frequency of conversions compared to short tail keywords meant it was not worth fully building out all the long tail keywords for the campaign.
+PPC Hero makes an interesting point in their in-depth case study, that despite good CPA for long-tail keywords in the campaign, the low frequency of conversions compared to short-tail keywords meant it was not worth fully building out all the long-tail keywords for the campaign.

 You can solve this issue by keeping a close eye on your search terms report and adding any irrelevant terms as negative keywords.

-- Be flexible.
-Many advertisers are now bidding on mid length terms which will increase competition and drive up cost.
-If you cannot find low cost, mid length terms and can only find great long tail terms that don’t have enough monthly search volume for AdWords, you could still use them in your content strategy.
+Be flexible.
+Many advertisers are now bidding on mid-length terms which will increase competition and drive up costs.
+If you cannot find low cost, mid-length terms and can only find great long-tail terms that don't have enough monthly search volume for AdWords, you could still use them in your content strategy.
 Try creating awareness around the term with content and search volume may even increase in response if you market it well.

 Don't make match type too narrow.
 Don't set all your terms to broad match but by having broad match modifier on long-tail terms they might have more search volume.
 You could even do short broad match experiments on long-tail keywords, just be sure to watch the search terms report and cost.